cocazzz/Ctf-Library-and-writeups/README.md

 an ord() of a plain text by a sequence makes it kind of impossible to crack ...
 <br>7 - 20 - 47 - 94 - 197 - ... + flag cipher
 <br>♣ Solution :
-This on is nothing but a math problem. and all we have to do is to find the mathematical sequence used for the encryption :
+<br>This on is nothing but a math problem. and all we have to do is to find the
+mathematical sequence used for the encryption :
 <br>Given that N1 = 7 , N2=20, N3= 47, ...
 <br>let's try to solve it by playing with an X variable.